sorawee/pretty-expressive-oopsla23-artifact/artifact-overview.md

 For reference, we tested this artifact on an Apple M1 Macbook Pro with 16GB of RAM.
 The performance results you obtain may vary from ours because of the lack of Dockerization in our run, and they may depend on your particular machine setup, including CPU, available RAM, concurrently running processes, etc.
-However, we do expect relative performance on the benchmarks to be approximately the same.
+However, we do expect the _relative_ performance on the benchmarks to be approximately the same.

 ### Installation